rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ## Disable nouveau

-Nouveau is an open-source NVIDIA driver that provides limited functionality compared to NVIDIA's proprietary drivers.
-Its best to disable it when using to avoid driver conflicts:
+Nouveau is an open source NVIDIA driver that provides limited functionality compared to NVIDIA's proprietary drivers.
+It is best to disable it to avoid driver conflicts:

 Open the grub configuration file with an editor of your choice: